AhsanNisar/DataChallenges/README.md

 # Kick start my chart

-## Looks deep into of Startups in different cities using Excel
+Looks deep into of Startup data and charts in different cities using Excel

-# VB
+# VBA of Wall street

+Utilizes VBA coding to analyze the Stock data